-To demonstrate the use of stratified covariate balancing, Levy and colleagues (2015) used a large data set of 1,329,260 assessments of 296,051 residents in nursing homes administered by the US Department of Veterans Affairs (VA).
+To demonstrate the use of stratified covariate balancing, Levy and colleagues (2016) used a large data set of 1,329,260 assessments of 296,051 residents in nursing homes administered by the US Department of Veterans Affairs (VA).
 They wanted to examine the relationship between feeding disability and six-month mortality.
 The mean age of the residents was 74.36 years at time of first assessment.
 The majority were white (79.88 percent) and male (96.34 percent), typical of patients receiving care in the VA system.
 An average resident had 6.15 (standard deviation = 8.76) assessments that included information on nine disabilities.
 These included bathing (B), walking (W), grooming (G), dressing (D), toileting (T), bowel continence (L), transfer (S), urinary continence (U), and feeding (F) disabilities.
 The dependent variable was mortality within six months of the assessment.

 There were 418 unique combinations (strata) of disabilities for which at least one case with feeding disability and one control without were present.
 Exhibit 16.3 lists the 20 most frequent strata in our data.
 For example, stratum 10 shows males, 40–65 years old, without any other disability.
 In this stratum, 4,113 had feeding disability and 11,173 did not.
 In each row, cases and controls occur with different frequency; the weighting procedure resets these frequencies so that the cases and controls have the same frequencies.
 For example, the cases in stratum 10 will have a weight of 1 and controls will have a weight of 4,113 ÷ 11,173 = 0.368.
 Using these two weights guarantees that strata occur equally among patients with and without feeding problems.
 If the strata occur equally, any particular covariate also occurs equally, as these covariates are the sum of a subset of strata.
-In addition, in each stratum, the mortality rate for cases and controls can be compared, as these values are calculated for the same type of resident, having same age, same gender, and same disabilities.
+In addition, in each stratum, the mortality rate for cases and controls can be compared, as these values are calculated for the same type of resident, having the same age, gender, and disabilities.
 Thus, mortality rates are calculated independent of covariates.

 [INSERT EXHIBIT]